frappe/erpnext_documentation/user/manual/en/human-resources/salary-structure-assignment.md

 1. Go to: Salary Structure Assignment > New.
 1. Select the Employee and Salary Structure.
 1. Select the From Date from which this particular Salary Structure will be applicable.
 1. Enter Base and Variable amount as per requirement.
+Base amount refers to the Base Salary of the Employee, which can also be the Fixed Salary Component for that employee.
+The Variable Salary component would be the salary the employee received as a bonus or anything apart from their CTC.
 1. Save and Submit.

 <img class="screenshot" alt="Salary Structure Assignment" src="{{docs_base_url}}/assets/img/human-resources/salary-structure-assignment.png">